-Valid courses include summer, part-time, intercession, correspondence, exchange, graduate coursework, failed and re-taken courses taken within or beyond the 4-year degree.
+Valid courses include summer, part-time, intercession, correspondence, exchange, graduate-level coursework, failed and re-taken courses taken within or beyond the 4-year degree.
 Starting from the 2015 admissions cycle for the September 2016 intake, UBC courses IHHS/SPPH 300, 301, 302, 400, 401, 404, 406, 407, 409, 410 and 411 will no longer be used towards an applicant's GPA calculation if these courses fall within the most recent 30 credits of upper level courses taken.

 Senior level courses used to cover prerequisite requirements will only be counted once as part of the GPA calculation, and will not be used a second time should they fall within the last 30 senior level credits taken.
 Practicum courses, clinical placements and courses with non-convertible grades (e.g. pass/fail) will not be used in this calculation.

 In the case where an applicant has not yet completed the required 30 senior level credits by December 31, the academic average of all courses taken in the term or session that the last upper level credit appears will be determined.
 This average will then be used in the GPA calculation for the remaining required credits, in order to reach a total of 30 credits.